 “Liz.
 Coop,” dad said, “This works like the radio.
 You turn it on with this small knob and adjust the volume to make it louder or softer.
 Then you tune it to the station you want to watch with this bigger knob.
 You may have to move these antennas on top around until you get a better picture.”
 He pulled out two shiny silver sticks on the top of the TV.
 “At the frat house we got four channels… two, four, seven and nine.”

 I heard the click as he turned the small knob, and the thing made a crackly noise and started to hum like the radio did.
 A voice from inside the thing was singing about getting your money back if you bought a car.
 Then there was a small square of light in the middle of the glass part in the front which got bigger to fill the whole glass part with a fuzzy picture with wiggly lines waving through it.
-It looked like small pictures of pretend cars moving toward a point in the center.
+It looked like small pictures of pretend cars moving toward the center.
 Voices sang…

 Roy O’Brien’s got them buying and buying